microsoft/dynamic-prober/README.md

 For example, if you want to test out and work on the application locally here is an example `.env` file:

 ```
-OPENAIAPIKEY='<your OPENAI API KEY here if using>'
-AZOPENAIAPIKEY='<your AZURE OPENAI API KEY here if using>'
+OPENAIAPIKEY='your-key-here'
+AZOPENAIAPIKEY=''
-PERSONALKEY = '<any additional API key if using>'
+PERSONALKEY = ''
-AZENDPOINT='<url to the azure enpoint if using>'
+AZENDPOINT=''
+APIKEYTYPE = 'openai'
-DBSERVER = 'db_endpoint if using'
+DBSERVER = ''
-DBDATABASE = 'db_name if using'
+DBDATABASE = ''
-DBUSERNAME = 'user if using'
+DBUSERNAME = ''
-DBPASSWORD = 'password if using'
+DBPASSWORD = ''
-DBDRIVER = '{ODBC Driver 17 for SQL Server} if using'
+DBDRIVER = ''
-DBSECRETKEY = '<include a secret key here>'
+DBSECRETKEY = 'create-a-key-here'
-LOCAL_DB = False
+LOCAL_DB = True
 API_RETRY_DELAY = 5
 API_RETRIES = 3
 API_RETRY_FUNC = constant
 ```

-If `LOCAL_DB = True`, you do not need to include parameters for the DB-related variables.

-Keys and DB strings can be modified in `get_db_credentials()` and `get_api_credentials()` in `util.py`

-To set the AI key being used, in `skills.py` check `api_key_type = <api_key_to_use>` and choose one from `['personal', 'azure', 'openai']`.
+To set the API key being used, in `skills.py` check `api_key_type = <api_key_to_use>` and choose one from `['personal', 'azure', 'openai']`.

+#### Initiating the Database

 `LOCAL_DB` defaults to `FALSE` unless we set the environment variable to 'True.'
 This variable controls whether to use the remote Azure DB or not.

-#### Initial Steps

-To run the chatbot, there are 2 main things we need to check:
-1) Our .env file exists and is parameterized accordingly
-    a) For a remote deployment, need to make sure the environment variables are set
-    b) We have chosen an appropriate API key and have ensured that it's properly set in `skills.py`
-2) Run `python src/main.py` (or with `just`: `just run`)
-3) A DB is in place (either locally or remotely)
-    a) To create a DB (locally or remotely), we should use the `/init_db` path.
-For instance, if we have a remote deployment, we set LOCAL_DB to 'False' (or leave it empty).
-Then when we start the application, we can visit `http://<url_to_application>/init_db`.
-This will instantiate all the tables as defined in `models.py`

-Given a functional API key and DB, the application can be deployed.
-From this point, the main changes we may want to do are: 1) changing the flow of the conversation, 2) changing the questions, and 3) changing the agents.
+If `LOCAL_DB = True`, you do not need to include parameters for the DB-related variables.
 Note, for a remote deployment it's important to look at the error handling and/or retry logic defined for `skills/get_module_response()`.
 This function will handle calls to the GPT endpoint.
-Using the backoff decorator, for example, to handle retries we need to set a couple of parameters: how many times to retry, how often to retry, etc. These parameters matter especially for remote deployments.
+Using the backoff decorator, for example, to handle retries we need to set a couple of parameters: how many times to retry, how often to retry, etc.

+Keys and DB strings can be modified in `get_db_credentials()` and `get_api_credentials()` in `util.py`

+Given a functional API key and DB, the application can be deployed.

 #### Global Variables, Other Parameters, and Harcoded Responses

 There are additional parameters at the top of `main.py` that dictate some of the app's functionality.
 It's important to review these and modify as needed.

-#### Deployment on 08/02 to 08/09

-The chatbot commit which was deployed for this week of experiments is tagged in the AI4Society_Interns repo as 'chatbot-deployment-0802-0809' and later 'prod-minor-api-timeout-increases.'

 ## Operation